About

 Scrambled Brains offers several subscriptions services for those of you too lazy to check the page with your web browser on a regular basis.

 Email.
 There are two email subscription services.
 The first is the New Posts Mailing List, which allows you to receive the text of new posts via email immediately after they are put on the site.
 What convenience!
-You can access the mailing list sign-up page from the Meta section of the sidebar.
+You can access the mailing list sign-up page from the Push It section of the sidebar.

 The second email service is the Comments Mailing Lists.
 There’s a seperate Comments Mailing List for each post, and they allow you to follow the comment discussion of any particular post.
 If you are on a post’s Comments Mailing List, you will receive all subsequent comments of that post in your email.
 To add yourself to a post’s Comments Mailing List, you must leave a comment on that post with the “Subscribe to this post’s comments” box checked.